galaxyproject/training-material/RNA-Seq/tutorials/srna-seq.md

 >    - Click *For all selected...* and choose *Build dataset list*
 >    - Ensure the three control samples are the only ones selected, and enter a name for the new collection (*e.g.* control sRNA-seq)
 >    - Click *Create list*
->    - Repeat steps ii. through v. for the *klp10A* RNAi samples.
+>    - Repeat for the *klp10A* RNAi samples.
 >
 > {: .hands_on}

 ## Read quality checking

 Read quality scores (called phred scores) in FASTQ-formatted data can be encoded by one of a few different encoding schemes.
-Most Galaxy tools assume that input FASTQ files are using the Sanger/Illumina 1.8+ encoding scheme, and if the files are using another scheme, the tools will not interpret the quality score appropriately.
-It is always good practice to check what quality encoding scheme your data are using and then convert to Sanger/Illumina 1.8+ if necessary.
-We can do this using the `FASTQC` tool.
+Most Galaxy tools assume that input FASTQ files are using the Sanger/Illumina 1.9 encoding scheme, and if the files are using another scheme, the tools will not interpret the quality score appropriately.
+It is always good practice to check what quality encoding scheme your data are using and then convert to Sanger/Illumina 1.9 if necessary.
+We can do this using the [`FastQC`](http://www.bioinformatics.babraham.ac.uk/projects/fastqc/) tool (further described in the [NGS-QC tutorial](../../NGS-QC/tutorials/dive_into_qc)).

 > ### :pencil2: Hands-on: Quality checking
 >